malvinzx/malvinzx/README.md

 ###

-<p data-importer="text" align="left">I'm currently learning different areas of development, from frontend and backend<br>to databases, programming languages, and development tools.<br>I enjoy learning by building real projects and experimenting with different technologies along the way.</p>
+<p data-importer="text" align="left">I'm currently learning different areas of development, from frontend and backend<br>to databases, programming languages, and development tools.I enjoy learning by building real projects and experimenting with different technologies along the way.</p>

 ###